LunarWatcher/NN-chatbot/README.md

 [Image showing the differences between some of the core chatbot types](https://www.marutitech.com/wp-content/uploads/2017/04/Chatbot-conversation-framework.png) (not embedded because it didn't load properly)

 General chatbots are incredibly hard to make.
-Creating knowledge-based generative models isn't exactly something that's documented in the tensorflow documentation (or keras for that matter).
+Creating knowledge-based generative models isn't exactly something that's documented in the tensorflow documentation (or anywhere else for that matter).
 For now, getting sensible replies is the top priority, along with expandable vocabulary.
 Adding generative memory (not retrieval-based) with context is a task for later

 * Training is slow

 Use a GPU if possible.
-If you already are, use more.
+If you already are, you'll either need more GPU's, or more powerful ones.
+Hardware is unfortunately a problem when it comes to neural networks.
 Or decrease the vocab size, it speeds it up a little.

 # Notes